OttaDo

 Using what I had learned from my first run through of this project and my second iterations of the sitemap and task flow, I got to work on creating updated sketches for this project to hopefully be a better version of this end-to-end MVP project.

-For this sketch, I wanted to make sure that they app was easy to follow and gave the user a little more control over the homepage.
-In my first sketch, I had the homepage display only one random task.
+first sketch, I had the homepage display only one random task.
 In my new iteration of this sketch, I have the homepage show all actions in order of importance based on the tags the user selected when they defined the task or in this case "concern."
 I also included a quick add button at the bottom of the screen if the user has something on their mind and they know what next action is needed.

 The next tab, "mind dump," is where the user would write out all of their thoughts or concerns, without deciding what is needed to be done with them yet.
 In my first iteration, I thought that having the user enter one task at a time would work just fine so long as they used the plus button to add another.
 It would not show the last item you entered, giving the user a cleared entry point to enter another task.
 In this iteration; however, collaborating with my client, we came to the conclusion that making this more like a list form would work better.
 So kind of like a plain todo list, a user would just list out their thoughts and concerns, but this would differ as they do not need to think of how to work through or complete that task just yet.